 - Make sure the photo is properly lit.
 Dark photos look dirty, distracting, and even creepy.
 No webcam photos.

 - Think about your background.
 It should be clean, clear and not distracting in any way.

-- Your head should take up approximately 60-65% of the frame.
+- Your head should take up approximately 60% to 65% of the frame.

 - Make sure your photo looks like you.

-- Smart casual in soft colours like blue, white and pink work best.
+- Smart casual in soft colors like blue, white, and pink work best.
 Solid prints are better than prints and it is best to avoid casual clothing unless you’re a fashion blogger.